astropy/halotools/paper.md

 ![Figure 12 from @vanalfen_2024 showing correlation functions from IllustrisTNG300 (points with error bars) and correlation functions measured on an HOD made with `halotools` (solid lines with shaded error regions).
 The parameters for the HOD model were adjusted such that the resulting correlations would match those of IllustrisTNG300, showcasing the flexibility of the model.\label{IllustrisComparison}](figures/Illustris.pdf)

-`Halotools` is already widely used by physicists working on galaxy--halo connection research, and this release is part of a suite of modeling tools and analysis pipelines being developed to aid upcoming cosmological surveys, including LSST, Euclid, and Roman.
+This release is part of a suite of modeling tools and analysis pipelines being developed to aid upcoming cosmological surveys, including LSST, Euclid, and Roman.
 The specific advantage of the type of model `halotools` generates is that they are faster and lighter-weight than more expensive simulations, allowing users to quickly generate and populate catalogs of galaxies following a set of parameters.
 The efficiency of `halotools` also allows for direct simulation-based modeling.

 # Structure
 Currently, to build a mock galaxy catalog using `halotools` with IA, the user needs to provide one of each of the following (with optional components in parentheses):